The Republic Tigers: History

-Hailing from Kansas City, The Republic Tigers spike their lushly orchestrated fad rock with organic and synthetic elements.
-Founder Kenn Jankowski originally moved to Kansas City in 1999 and began playing guitar for The People, a band that later changed its name to The Golden Republic (Astralwerks Records).
-He also made fast friends with local musician Ryan Pinkston.
+Hailing from Kansas City, The Republic Tigers were founded by Kenn Jankowski.
+He originally moved to Kansas City in 1999 and began playing guitar for The People, a band that later changed its name to The Golden Republic (Astralwerks Records).
+He also became friends with local musician Ryan Pinkston.
 When The Golden Republic disbanded seven years later, he opted to launch his own pop-based project with the other multi-instrumentalist.
-Taking their name from Jankowski's high school mascot, The Republic Tigers expanded their lineup and went on to play many shows and make many musics.
-The band issued a self-titled EP in late 2007 before putting the finishing touches on Keep Color, which arrived in 2008.
+Taking their name from Jankowski's high school mascot, The Republic Tigers expanded their lineup and issued a self-titled EP in late 2007 before putting the finishing touches on Keep Color, which arrived in 2008.

 The group released their first full album, Keep Color, on May 6, 2008.
-It includes the singles Buildings & Mountains and Fight Song.
-On the week of September 14, 2008, Buildings And Mountains was featured as the free single of the week on iTunes.
+It includes the singles "Buildings & Mountains" and "Fight Song".
+On the week of September 14, 2008, "Buildings & Mountains" was featured as the free single of the week on iTunes.
 In late 2008, they embarked on their first overseas tour with the band Travis.
 In 2009, they played at the annual "Buzz Beach Ball" event with Weezer, Blink 182, Matt & Kim, Taking Back Sunday, and others.

 Since signing with Chop Shop Records, their music has been featured on several prime time network television shows including Grey's Anatomy, Gossip Girl, Chuck, Supernatural and Sunao ni Narenakute.

 The Republic Tigers made their first nationally televised appearance on May 22, 2008 on the Late Show with David Letterman.

 No Land’s Man (EP) was released on April 16, 2011, exclusively at indie record stores nationwide in celebration of Record Store Day.
-The digital release followed on April 19, as well as a 7” color vinyl release featuring Merrymake It With Me and an exclusive b-side, Whale Fight.
-The album was self-produced and recorded in Kansas City, MO and features a remix of The Nerve off of their 2008 Keep Color release.
+The digital release followed on April 19, as well as a 7” color vinyl release featuring "Merrymake It With Me" and an exclusive b-side, "Whale Fight".
+The album was self-produced and recorded in Kansas City, MO and features a remix of "The Nerve" off of their 2008 Keep Color release.

 The band had previously announced their second full-length album for release in 2012, to be titled Mind Over Matter, but due to "legal boundaries or hoops", the album was released for the first time on June 5, 2020 on the Record Machine label.

-Front-man Kenn Jankowski began a side project in 2012, Jaenki.
+Frontman Kenn Jankowski began a side project in 2012, Jaenki.

-New single Risky Business was released in 2020 on the Record Machine.
+A new single, "Risky Business" was released in 2020 on the Record Machine.

-The year was 2020 - "Mind Over Matter" was finally released on hometown indie label The Record Machine.
-Then it was time to play live again and Kenn wanted a banger of a band, so he reached out to label mate’s Monta At Odds to make a deal that would benefit the entire world.
-And everyone got into heaven.